![]() |

 Final Thoughts:

-Is a Plant-Based Diet the Best for Heart Health in 2025?
+Is a Plant-Based Diet Best for Heart Health in 2025?

 - You should avoid eating processed vegan food products that have excessive levels of sugar as well as sodium.